javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 Try to avoid nesting code too many levels deep.

-For example, in the loop, it's sometimes a good idea to use the ["continue"](info:while-for#continue) directive to avoid extra nesting.
+For example, in the loop, it's sometimes a good idea to use the [`continue`](info:while-for#continue) directive to avoid extra nesting.

 For example, instead of adding a nested `if` conditional like this: